Upcoming for the Fall of 2015

-Sponsored by CTL and OAS.
+Sponsored by the Cromwell Center and OAS.

 Andrea Vassar, our own Director of the Office of Academic Skills, provided an in-service on the ADA and what we as professional educators are required to provide those students with an accommodation.
 Her years of professional experience were distilled down into a tidy handout in pdf format that you can download here.
 Here are a few highlights of the meeting.